SheatNoisette/potetre2d/BUILDING.md

 # Building

+The project is written in C and support 64bits platforms only.
+It is tested on Linux and Windows.

 To build on Linux, you need at least to have the following packages installed:
 - GCC or Clang which support C20 features
 - X11 development libraries